My Story

 Although my first love is Nature, many family moves across the continent over the last 50 years have encompassed a vast array of experiences and subjects, from buzzing metropolis of the East and West Coasts of North America and everything in between: Big Sky on the prairie … closed in forests of the East …. reflection of light in glass architecture …. the interactions of people in urban circumstances …. to hobby farming.

-Currently I am involved with the Fine Arts Society of Milton; Credit Valley Artisans in Georgetown; the Oakville Arts Society; and Norval Studios & Gallery in Norval, Ontario.
-I recently become an elected member of the Society of Canadian Artists.
+Currently I am involved with the Fine Arts Society of Milton; Credit Valley Artisans in Georgetown and the Oakville Arts Society.
+I am a founding member of Norval Studios & Gallery in Norval, Ontario and recently became an elected member of the Society of Canadian Artists.

 When I am not painting, you may find me feeding chickens, hiking with my husband on the Escarpment or practising Sunday’s hymns on the piano.